liabru/jquery-match-height/README.md

 Will set both elements in `my-group` to the same height, then both elements in `my-other-group` to be the same height respectively.

 See the included [test.html](https://github.com/liabru/jquery-match-height/blob/master/test.html) for a working example.

+### Changelog

+To see what's new or changed in the latest version, see the [changelog](https://github.com/liabru/jquery-match-height/blob/master/CHANGELOG.md)

 ### Advanced Usage